My Honest Self Publishing Launchpad Review

-When asked, I always recommend aspiring authors to self publish, with two exceptions: those who have a lifelong dream of becoming "a published author" (in the traditional sense), and those who want to break into the speaking circuit of a particular niche.
+I always recommend aspiring authors self publish, with two exceptions: those who have a sentimental dream of becoming a traditionally published author, and those who want to break into the speaking circuit of a particular niche.
 Otherwise, self publish!

-After buying it myself, I absolutely think Self Publishing Launchpad is worth it for anyone who plans to write multiple books.
+After buying it myself, I definitely think Self Publishing Launchpad is worth it for anyone who plans to write multiple books.
 It's extremely robust and is updated and expanded as self publishing changes.
-I suggest you check out the testimonials.
+Read some testimonials here.

 How to self publish your books.
-The focus is on how to market and sell your books (key!), not on the writing process itself.
+The focus is on marketing your books (this is the key!) not on the writing process itself.
 Update: This has changed.
-The main focus is still mainly on marketing, but more writing help has been added.
+The main focus is still on marketing, but more writing help has been added.

 The benefits of self publishing cannot be overstated.
 Authors are not subject to the gatekeepers and very slow timelines of traditional publishing.
 They retain more control and often make much more money.

-To get a more detailed idea of what is included, scroll down on this page here.
+To get a more detailed idea of what is included, scroll through this page here.

 I think it’s best for those who will write multiple books.
 If you’ve only got one or two books in you, the course is helpful, but may not be worth the investment.
 Have you always dreamed of making writing your occupation?
 If you commit to it, I think you'll find Self Publishing Launchpad invaluable.
 It's a proven roadmap.